S-624

 Plain Language

-Covered platforms must de-identify all user-related data collected through chatbot conversations or third-party cookies before storing or analyzing it.
-Sensitive personal information derived from chatbot use must not be incorporated into training datasets for any chatbot or generative AI system.
-Non-sensitive chatbot conversations must be stored for at least 60 days.
-For chatbots in healthcare, financial services, legal, government, mental health, education, or any domain primarily processing sensitive personal information, platforms must implement self-destructing messages that auto-delete 30 days after acquisition.
-All platforms must use transport encryption for user-chatbot communications.
-The training data prohibition on sensitive personal information is particularly significant — it effectively bars platforms from using user health, financial, identity, and communications data to improve their models.
+Covered platforms must implement four data privacy requirements: (1) all user-related data from chatbot conversations or third-party cookies must be de-identified before storage and analysis; (2) sensitive personal information from chatbot use must not be incorporated into aggregate training datasets for any chatbot or generative AI system; (3) non-sensitive chatbot conversations must be stored for at least 60 days; and (4) all messages between users and chatbots must use transport encryption.
+Additionally, chatbots deployed in healthcare, financial services, legal, government, mental health, education, or any other domain primarily processing sensitive personal information must use self-destructing messages that automatically and irreversibly delete data 30 days after acquisition.
+The training data prohibition is notable — it categorically blocks use of sensitive personal information derived from user interactions in model training.

 Statutory Text